atticus-lv/BlenderAvaloniaBridge/docs/en/guide/what-is.md

 - The Avalonia side owns the actual UI, state, and business logic
 - The Blender side owns hosting and bridging

-That means you do not need to maintain your own Blender GPU-based UI stack, and you do not have to push all UI behavior into Blender panels and Python-only workflows.
+You do not need to maintain your own Blender GPU-based UI stack, and you do not have to push all UI behavior into Blender panels and Python-only workflows.

 ## What It Is Not

 This is not a "build everything as Blender Python panels" approach.

-If you only need a very small Blender panel or utility, a traditional addon is usually simpler.
+If you only need a very small Blender panel or utility, a traditional addon is simpler.

-This bridge is a better fit when Blender acts as the host and bridge layer, while the Avalonia app owns the UI and business logic.
+This bridge fits projects where Blender acts as the host and bridge layer, while the Avalonia app owns the UI and business logic.

-## Run Modes

-The bridge currently supports two `window_mode` values:

-- `headless`: the default mode.
-Avalonia frames are drawn inside Blender and mouse or keyboard input is captured inside the active region
-- `desktop`: a classic desktop window mode with business connection only

-Recommended choice:

-- Use `headless` when you want the UI embedded directly inside Blender
-- Use `desktop` when you want to validate business connectivity first or build the desktop UI first

 ### Advantages